VKhitrin/infrared-virt-customize/README.md

 * Not optimized to the way infrared works with variables at the moment

-* Assumes you have an undercloud node (OpenStack undercloud is deployed via infrared), no local and or remote node execution at the moment

-* Assumes that the user stack on undercloud node has rw permissions to guest disk image
+* Assumes that the user running virt-customize has rw permission to guest disk image

 * Assumes repos are configured on guest disk image